- What do I need for the first lesson?

 - What other costs are associated with lessons?

-Some examples include addition books and materials, competitions, festivals, institutes, workshops, summer camps, youth orchestras, and accompanist fees.
+Some examples of things that are not included in your tuition are books and materials, competitions, festivals, institutes, workshops, summer camps, youth orchestras, and accompanist fees.
+Please plan accordingly.

 - When is tuition due?

 Your tuition is due by the 1st of each month.
-If you choose to write a check instead of utilizing Paypal through My Music Staff, please make the check out to Andrea Coyle.
-Please mail this check by the 1st of the month to 3897 W. Grand Ave, Denver, Colorado, 80123.
+If you choose to write a check instead of utilizing Paypal through My Music Staff, please make the check out to Andrea Coyle’s Violin & Viola Studio, LLC.
+Mail this check by the 1st of the month to 3897 W. Grand Ave, Denver, Colorado, 80123.

 Click here to register now!